bulletmark/docker-machine-add-ssh/README.md

 vb1 entry deleted from /home/mark/.ssh/config.
 ```

-### DEFAULT ARGUMENTS
+## DEFAULT OPTIONS

-You can add default arguments to a personal configuration file
+You can add default options to a personal configuration file
 `~/.config/docker-machine-add-ssh-flags.conf`.
 If that file exists then
 each line of arguments will be concatenated and automatically prepended
-to your `docker-machine-add-ssh` command line arguments.
+to your `docker-machine-add-ssh` command line options.
 Comments in the
 file (i.e. starting with "#") are ignored.

-This allow you to set default preferred starting arguments to
+This allow you to set default preferred starting options to
 `docker-machine-add-ssh`.
 Type `docker-machine-add-ssh -h` to see the
-arguments supported.
+options supported.
 E.g. `echo "-r" >~/.config/docker-machine-add-ssh-flags.conf` to make
 `docker-machine-add-ssh` always replace existing host entries even if
 they already exist.

-### INSTALLATION
+## INSTALLATION

 Ensure
 [`docker-machine`](https://docs.docker.com/machine/install-machine)